JacobLinCool/gemini-reverse-proxy-worker/README.md

 ## Load Balancing

 The worker automatically shuffles configured keys for each request to distribute load evenly.
 If a key fails (non-2xx response), it tries the next key.
 If all keys fail, it returns a 500 error.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## Issues

+If you encounter any issues, please report them on the [GitHub Issues](https://github.com/JacobLinCool/gemini-reverse-proxy-worker/issues) page.

 ## License